 1. Look at Your Potential.
-In the early 1980′s Disney was in a very vulnerable position having huge cost over runs in the creation of Epcot Center, and doing poorly in the box office.
+In the early 1980s, Disney was in a very vulnerable position having huge cost over runs in the creation of Epcot Center, and doing poorly in the box office.
 Disney did not look attractive on Wall Street.
 Meanwhile, Marriott Hotels had a lot of cash on hand.
-And with that money Bill Marriott was trying to figure out what to do.
+Bill Marriott was trying to figure out what to do with that money.
 Al Checchi was treasurer of the Marriott Corporation at one time, and was instrumental in helping Marriott finance hotel developments at home and abroad.
 Al went out to California to look at potential hotel property.
 That visit led him to stay with Fess Parker, known to America as Disney’s Davy Crockett.
 Fess was now a millionaire in real estate, and Al spent the weekend with the Parkers discussing potential properties.

 “Why is that?”
 Marriott asked.

 Walker seemed surprised by the question.
 “That’s the way we do things,” he said.

 That sort of mental clarity was at the heart of Disney’s problem during those years.
 Clearly there was opportunity in building out resort rooms, but it wouldn’t be by Marriott.
 In the end, Bill Marriott decided not to purchase Disney, and ended up using its money to buy back an extensive amount of its own stock.
 After completing EPCOT Center, Disney would start design on the Grand Floridian Resort.
 But in the 70s, it missed the boat to being more actively in the resort business–the profits of which might have better enabled them to finance EPCOT Center, and would have kept them away from later financial duress.